Elanis/web-to-desktop-framework-comparison/runner/README.template.begin.md

 # Web to Desktop framework comparison

-This repository was made to create an objective comparison of multiple framework that grant us to "transform" our web app to desktop application formats.
+This repository has been made to create an objective comparison of multiple frameworks that allow us to "transform" our web apps to desktop applications.

 ## Table Of Content
 - [Major characteristics](#major-characteristics)